At some point during your time here, you will have contact with Croatian banks. How to open an account, apply for a loan, change money, and more.

 Even though Croatia is an EU member state, it hasn’t adopted the euro yet.
 To facilitate your transactions (paying rent, paying the bills) and to receive your salary, you might want to open a Croatian account in kunas (HRK), even though opening an account in foreign currency is also possible.

 However, this requires a lot of research because there are more than 30 banks in Croatia.
-In addition to globally recognized names like Sberbank, Raiffeisen, Erste & Steirmärkische, Addiko Bank, or OTP, there are Croatian banks like Hrvatska
+Some of them you’ll recognize by their global names like Sberbank, Raiffeisen, Erste & Steirmärkische, Addiko Bank, or OTP.
+There are also Croatian banks who are part of global groups, like Privredna

 Some companies do business with specific banks, so you might want to check with your employer if they have a preference first.